1mh/pyqt-examples/README.md

 ## Running the examples

-The only thing you need to run the examples is Python 3.
+You can run the examples on Windows, Mac and Linux.
+The only thing you need is Python 3.
 Create a virtual environment via the command:

     python3 -m venv venv